-In my early career as a life coach, I learned that even with the best intentions, what we ask clients can backfire.
+In my early career as a life and business coach, I learned that what we ask clients can backfire even with the best intentions.
 If you’ve ever asked a perfectly good question expecting a client to reply with an “Aha” clarity, but instead, they close their arms, hearts and minds and shut down, then you know how important this understanding is.

-With 3 decades of coaching experience behind me, an MCC credential, and the joy of mentoring natural coaches to become skillful inspiring Master Coaches, here’s what I’ve learned about asking coaching questions.
+With 3 decades of coaching experience behind me, an MCC credential, and the joy of mentoring natural coaches to become skilful inspiring Master Coaches, here’s what I’ve learned about asking coaching questions.

-Your coaching questions have the power to direct your client’s attention to either the:
+Your coaching questions have the power to direct your client’s attention to the: